• [email protected]

 Customize Trip

-Climbing Mera peak does not need advanced skills besides just walking on glaciers with crampons and summit approach with rope assistance.
-During the course of the Mera peak climb “Base camp” and “high camp” are used before the summit however, most people use only the high camp straight from Khare to the summit.
+Climbing Mera Peak does not require advanced skills besides just walking on glaciers with crampons and summit approach with rope assistance.
+During the Mera peak climb “Base camp” and “high camp” are used before the summit however, most people use only the high camp straight from Khare to the summit.

-Although the region is famous for the Mera peak expedition, however, just the trek to the Mera peak base camp attracts hundreds of tourists from around the world for its diverse scenery, stunning mountains view, lakes, and glaciers alongside local Sherpa hospitality and culture.
+Although the region is famous for the Mera Peak expedition, however, just the trek to the Mera Peak base camp attracts hundreds of tourists from around the world for its diverse scenery, stunning mountain views, lakes, and glaciers alongside local Sherpa hospitality and culture.

-Discover Altitude has been organizing the Mera peak expedition along with several other peak expeditions in the Nepal Himalayas.
+Discover Altitude has been organizing the Mera Peak expedition along with several other peak expeditions in the Nepal Himalayas.
 We provide the best climbing arrangement services.
-The expedition is led by our professional climbing Guides having a high amount of experience in Nepal Himalayan peaks and are also licensed by the Nepal mountaineering association.
+The expedition is led by our professional climbing Guides who have a high amount of experience in Nepal Himalayan peaks and are also licensed by the Nepal Mountaineering Association.

-• Another alternative way to Mera peak is you can either take a flight to Salleri or drive then trek via Khari Khola which is time-consuming and takes a minimum of a couple of days extra than the first option of approach.
+• Another alternative way to Mera Peak is you either take a flight to Salleri or drive and then trek via Khari Khola which is time-consuming and takes a minimum of a couple of days extra than the first option of approach.

 Mera peak climbing in the Spring season.

-The Spring season which falls in the months of March, April, and May is the best time of year to climb mountains and so as for the Mera peak expedition.
+The Spring season which falls in March, April, and May is the best time of year to climb mountains and so is for the Mera Peak expedition.
 During this season weather is more predictable.
 The nights are relatively warmer compared to autumn and other seasons.

 Climbing Mera peak in the Autumn season

-The Autumn season which falls in the months of September, October, and November, is the second-best time of year to summit the Mera peak.
-Although it has a little bit colder nights and mornings before the daylight compared to the spring season but also provides a good weather window for summiting.
+The Autumn season which falls in September, October, and November, is the second-best time of year to summit the Mera Peak.
+Although it has a little bit colder nights and mornings before daylight compared to the spring season but also provides a good weather window for summiting.
 The day is more pleasant temperature with bright sun in the sky which is less sweaty during the walk.

 How difficult is Mera Peak climbing?

-Mera peak is listed as one of the trekking peaks in Nepal and is considered among the easier peaks to climb.
-Anyone with good acclimatization and a little bit of rope handling skill can do it easily as it doesn’t require any serious climbing skills or doesn't have to go crossing the ladder on the crevasses as well as there is not really an avalanche risk sections.
+Mera Peak is listed as one of the trekking peaks in Nepal and is considered among the easier peaks to climb.
+Anyone with good acclimatization and a little bit of rope handling skill can do it easily as it doesn’t require any serious climbing skills or doesn't have to go crossing the ladder on the crevasses as well and there are no avalanche-risk sections.

 once the climbs from the base camp begin it is a tiny bit steep at the beginning but eventually, it is mostly a straightforward walk on the glacier until Mera PeakHigh Camp.
 Leaving high camp the trail is still a gradual climb on the glacier and the last hour of the summit approach is a little steeper, however, the rope is fixed for your safety by the climbing Sherpa which helps a lot to push up to the summit and all you need is a little bit of determination, stamina, and patience.

-For the peak season Autumn and Spring in 2023/2024 we opened our booking for the worldwide clients.
-We have fixed departure dates and also can apply for private expedition trip.
+For the peak season Autumn and Spring in 2025/2026 we opened our booking for worldwide clients.
+We have fixed departure dates and also can apply for private expedition trips.

 Mera peak trekking permits and fees according to the season.